haoyuwang666/cse15l-lab-reports/labreport2.md

 }
 ```

 * Screenshot 1: `add-message?s=hello`
 ![Image](screenshot1.png)
-    * The main method were first called to create a new url with port number
+    * The main method were first called to create a new url with port number 2391, and the handleRequest method were called to add a string according to         the query provided.
+    * The main method take the argument by looking at the args[0] and create the new url using that argument as port number.
+The handleRequest method take       the url created in the main method as argument so that we can make changes to the websit using method inside the Handler class.
+The value of string         message is now "hello"
+    * The value of message changed from "" to "hello".

 * Screenshot 2" `add-message?s=cse15LSpring2023`
 ![Image](screenshot2.png)

 ## **Part 2**